oyanzhi/tp/docs/DeveloperGuide.md

 **MSS**

-1. User searches for the client by their name (UC01) to view their given index.
+1. The user <u>searches for the client by their name (UC01)</u>.
-2. User selects the option to edit reminder for the client by their index, and enters the amended reminder and the date and time to remind.
+2. The user selects which client and edit reminder for the client by their index, and enters the amended reminder and the date and time to remind.
 3. FinHub validates the updated data.
 4. FinHub displays a success message.